-Our failure to obtain additional marketing approvals in foreign jurisdictions, including in Europe, would prevent QINLOCK and our drug candidates from being marketed more extensively abroad, and any approval we are granted for QINLOCK or our drug candidates in the U.S. would not assure approval of QINLOCK or our drug candidates in foreign jurisdictions.
+Our failure to obtain additional marketing approvals in foreign jurisdictions, including in Europe, would prevent QINLOCK and our drug candidates from being marketed more extensively internationally, and any approval we are granted for QINLOCK or our drug candidates in the U.S. would not assure approval of QINLOCK or our drug candidates in foreign jurisdictions.

 In order to market and sell QINLOCK, or any future products, if approved, in Europe and many other jurisdictions, we or our partners must obtain separate marketing approvals in applicable foreign jurisdictions and comply with numerous and varying regulatory requirements.
 In October 2020, a marketing authorisation application (EU MAA) was accepted for review by the EMA for QINLOCK in fourth-line GIST and we are planning for a potential approval in the second half of 2021.
 In March 2021, our partner, Zai, obtained regulatory approval to market QINLOCK in the PRC and Hong Kong.
 The approval procedure varies among countries and can involve additional testing as well as additional information and filings.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the U.S., it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
 We may not (and/or our partners, as applicable, may not) obtain approvals from regulatory authorities outside the U.S. on a timely basis, if at all, or may not be successful in seeking and obtaining favorable local reimbursement and pricing approvals, particularly in light of the impact of COVID-19 on the global economy.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 We, or our partners, may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market outside the U.S., Canada, Australia, the PRC, and Hong Kong.